-The 1960s was a golden age for Rolex and saw the company in full swing, launching a number of its most important and enduring creations—in both the watches themselves and in the movements that powered them.
+The 1960s was a golden age for Rolex.
+It was an age that saw the company in full swing.
+During this time, it launched a number of its most important and enduring creations.
+This is with both the watches themselves and in the movements that powered them.

-Of these, the 1500 series of calibers stand out as enduring classics and are still very much revered by collectors and enthusiasts today.
-The 1570 in particular, one of the last of the series and the engine inside signature watches from the brand such as the Explorer, Submariner and Sea-Dweller, is widely regarded as one of the best mechanical movements ever made.
+Of these, the 1500 series of calibers stand out as enduring classics.
+And, they are still very much revered by collectors and enthusiasts today.
+The 1570 in particular, was one of the last of the series and the engine inside signature watches from the brand such as the Explorer, Submariner and Sea-Dweller.
+It’s also widely regarded as one of the best mechanical movements ever made.

 So its replacement in 1977 had a tough act to follow.

-It was this new speed on the 3035, causing the seconds hand to ‘tick’ eight times per second, that introduced the smooth sweep that is so characteristic of Rolex watches.
+It was this new speed on the 3035, causing the seconds hand to ‘tick’ eight times per second.
+This introduced the smooth sweep that is so characteristic of Rolex watches.

-Along with upping the movement’s frequency, which has since been adopted by every subsequent model Rolex has produced, the Cal.
-3035 also led the field in another aspect; it was the first automatic caliber to feature a quickset function.
+Along with upping the movement’s frequency, which has since been adopted by every subsequent model Rolex has produced, the Rolex Caliber 3035 also led the field in another aspect; it was the first automatic caliber to feature a quickset function.

 Known alternatively as the ‘rapid calendar advance’, the quickset function on the 3035 allowed the wearer to change the date on their watch simply by pulling out the winding crown to the second position and turning counter clockwise, needing one and a half rotations to advance each digit.
 It was the development that eliminated the tedious process of having to wind the hour hand through a 24-hour cycle and was a significant improvement on the previous movements.